 “Where?”
 I had to ask him, all I could see were clouds.
 He pointed out that I was looking too low down, looking higher I spotted the cone of the volcano rising up above the cloud line.
 My first impression – that is a very long way up.

-The Astana, Cervélo and Liquigas teams have all stayed there in the past.
-Unfortunately the fact that Lance Armstrong and a number of convicted dopers have used Tenerife for training, and the seclusion afforded by the high-altitude hotel, has given the cynics plenty of fuel to conclude that riders using the hotel have motives beyond finding the perfect training conditions.
+Lots of teams have all stayed there in the past, but the fact that Lance Armstrong and a number of dopers have used Tenerife for training, and the seclusion afforded by the high-altitude hotel, has given the cynics plenty of fuel to conclude that riders using the hotel have motives beyond finding the perfect training conditions.
 We are going to put that aside and look purely at the benefits Tenerife can offer, for any cyclist.

 Tenerife is the largest of the Canary Islands, 200 miles off the west coast of Africa.
 It is a four-hour flight from the UK but conveniently within the same time zone.
 Triangular in shape, it is dominated by the volcano positioned right in the middle of it.
 The very top of Mount Teide is 3,718m, making it the highest mountain in a Spanish territory but the road, the part we were interested in, only goes to a little over 2,300m.

 The climate in Tenerife makes it the perfect winter training camp destination.
 The south side is in the rain shadow of Mount Teide and is dry and barren, but the north is more lush and green.
 This makes for varied riding even on a relatively small island.
 The road circumference of Tenerife is just 223 miles.